 Research-Intensive Flagship University

-Click the images below to learn more about Dorm Life and Local Tours and Attractions that students enjoy at Texas A&M University.
+Click the images below to learn more about Dorm Life and Local Tours and Attractions that students enjoy at Rice University.

 Local Tours and Attractions

-Where can Institute students expect to visit?
-Here is where visited last summer.
+Where can TESI students expect to visit?
+Here is where we are planning to go this summer:

 What can Institute students expect for weekend activities?

-If you are interested in engineering and you want to explore more about your potential future in the industry check out the TryEningeering Summer Institute.
+If you are interested in engineering and you want to explore more about your potential future in the industry check out the TryEngineering Summer Institute.
 At this summer engineering program for high school students, you’ll explore various engineering fields, such as electrical, civil, mechanical, and aerospace.
 Our engineering summer camp allows for you to meet and work alongside real life professional engineers, which can be a rewarding experience not found at other engineering camps.
 If you are looking for a summer camp in Houston where your child will not only have a great time but learn life long skills that can help them later in life look no further.
 By exploring the different engineering fields within TryEngineering's Summer Institute your high school student can start to figure out if they would enjoy a future in engineering.
 No other Houston summer program will allow for students to learn, have fun, and explore the city better than TryEngineering's Summer Institute.